simoncrowe/python-query-filter/README.md

     return pred
 ```

-Here we're using `q_any`, which combines the predicates passsed into it,
+Here we're using `q_any`, which combines the predicates passed into it,
 returning `True` if at least one of them is satisfied.

 ```python